Cardboard Tubes

 How Cardboard Tubes are Made

-Production of cardboard tubes usually begins with the production of cardboard in ribbon form.
-The base cardboard may be paperboard, fiberboard, kraft paper, or any number of composites and laminates.
-These ribbons are then coated with strengthening adhesives and wrapped in a spiral around a mandrel to form a cylindrical shape.
+The production of cardboard tubes typically begins with the creation of cardboard in ribbon form.
+This base material may consist of paperboard, fiberboard, kraft paper, or a variety of composites and laminates.
+These ribbons are coated with strengthening adhesives and then wrapped in a spiral around a mandrel to form the desired cylindrical shape.

 Cardboard Innovations: Emergency Road Signs